 In general, we’re fans of WP Engine’s performance and development workflow features.
 But don’t let that little synopsis spoil the review – let’s look at things in a bit more detail so that you understand why we feel that way.

-To test WP Engine’s performance, we set up a site on the $29 per month Personal plan, which is WP Engine’s cheapest tier and the most accessible plan for casual WordPress users.
+To test WP Engine’s performance, we set up a site on the $35 per month StartUp plan, which is WP Engine’s cheapest tier and the most accessible plan for casual WordPress users.

 As with all of our hosting reviews, our test site consists of a full landing page template from Elementor.
 Beyond WP Engine’s default caching, we didn’t perform any manual performance optimizations on our test site.